alealejandro1/obsidian_brain/MISC/John Soh - GovTech interview Dec2022.md

 OLS: Good enough to know if you are directionally correct, but not good enough to be reliant on this DoubleMachine Learning:

+Propensity Score Overlap: Good way to understand what's on the ground??

+Mention's Bala's curve as feature engineering

+Lots of big words, but I feel like some explanations don't really answer question.
+Part Art/Part Science.

+Meta learner vs Double Machine Learning?
+Asked by Victor.
+Difference in Differences, but issues depend on linear dependence of variables.